EXALT

 Task 3 - Numerical Trigger Word Detection

-Since most feature importance attributions approaches provide numerical importances for each (sub-) token, evaluation for binary trigger word detection usually requires imposing a threshold to convert the score to 0 or 1.
+UPDATED: Since most feature importance attributions approaches provide numerical importances for each (sub-) token, evaluation for binary trigger word detection usually requires imposing a threshold to convert the score to 0 or 1.
 As this threshold loses the nuance of the exact importance value, we also include evaluation of the direct numerical outputs.
-For this evaluation of numerical outputs we calculate the (Pearson) correlation between numerical values (floats) and the golden binary values on instance level and average across the number of instances.
+For this evaluation of numerical outputs we calculate a new metric, called Accumulated Precise Attribution.
+After normalization (ignoring negative values and makiung sure the attributions for each sentence add up to 1), this metric adds up the attributions for each trigger word (meaning the tokens with a 1-label).
+With this score, we can tell how much of the total importance was attributed to human-indicated trigger words and how much of it was attributed to irrelevant tokens.

 Baselines